arnellebalane/marielguerra.com/content/pages/about.md

         to relive my childhood passion, and it was only in 2020 that I finally decided to study film.
       - >-
-        Although COVID-19 has robbed me of my diploma, it has not succeeded in stopping my pursuit of mastering the art of film.
+        Although COVID-19 has concluded my studies, it has not succeeded in stopping my pursuit of mastering the art of film.
       - >-
         Fast forward to now, I’m fortunate to have opened enough doors that to